icon

 If all the above are usual determinants of your symptoms, choosing light sources without harsh flicker, blue light wavelengths, or extreme "noisy" brightness makes sense!

 And - as we've written extensively about - incandescent bulbs are simple, analog light sources similar in form to the sun and are unarguably the healthiest type of light bulb available.
-We like to think that our body would have no reason to respond negatively to the kind of light provided by nature!
+We like to think that our body and eyes would have no reason to respond negatively to the kind of light provided by nature!

 Not all incandescent or halogen light bulbs are made equal, however - if you or someone you love genuinely suffers from their sensitivity (or if the sensitivity includes eye strain primarily), trying a filtered version of incandescent light, like the Chromalux® light bulb, can make a big difference!